-- 1. Log in to your User Account on our web site, HomeDesignerSoftware.com. - 2.
+- 1. Log in to your User Account on our website, www.homedesignersoftware.com. - 2.
 Browse to your Digital Locker: Software Downloads and Product Keys page. - 3.
 Click the link to Manage your Active Licenses. - 4.
 Click the Turn Off button to deactivate your license on the computer where it is currently active, making it available for use on another computer.

-Uninstalling Home Designer Pro
+Uninstalling Home Designer